MicrosoftDocs/WSL/WSL/troubleshooting.md

 ## Common issues

+### I'm on Windows 10 version 1903 and I still do not see options for WSL 2.

+This is likely because your machine has not yet taken the backport for WSL 2.
+The simplest way to resolve this is by going to Windows Settings and clicking 'Check for Updates' to install the latest updates on your system.
+You can view the full instructions on taking the backport [here](https://devblogs.microsoft.com/commandline/wsl-2-support-is-coming-to-windows-10-versions-1903-and-1909/#how-do-i-get-it).

+If you hit 'Check for Updates' and still do not receive the update you can install KB KB4566116 manually by [following this link](http://www.catalog.update.microsoft.com/Search.aspx?q=KB4566116).

 ### Error: 0x1bc when `wsl --set-default-version 2`
 This may happen when 'Display Language' or 'System Locale' setting is not English.
 ```